jvlahos/coding-standards/README.md

 ```

-#### Attribute order
+#### Attribute Order
 HTML attributes should come in this particular order for easier reading of code.
+Most importantly, `class` should be first.

 * `class`
 * `id`, `name`